Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

 - How will you divide the entire team into sub-teams assigned to complete specific tasks?

-  - Specify tasks that need to be completed
+  - Specify Tasks

     When dividing the entire team into sub-teams, the first step is realizing all the tasks that need to be accomplished.
 This includes making an expansive list of tasks and taking care not to overlook details even if they seem unimportant.

-  - Divide tasks into categories of labor
+  - Divide Tasks into Categories

     Once a comprehensive list of tasks exists, the next step is to divide these tasks according to category of labor.
 The distribution of tasks should be as even as possible while remaining accurate.

-  - Divide team into categories of labor
+  - Divide Team Evenly

     Each sub-team should contain members with different skills so that groups can divide their assigned labor accordingly.
 For example, each group should have